 You don't have to stick with the standard Alexa skills as Amazon now allows you to create your own skills, without needing to know anything about coding.
 Even better, Amazon will allow you to sell your created skills on the Alexa Skills Store.

 Amazon calls it Alexa Blueprints, and it allows you to create skills easily in minutes.
 How do you make sense of it all, and in what ways can you use those skills?
 Follow us along the blue-paved road.

 What are Alexa Blueprints?

 Alexa Blueprints are what they sound like.
 They're barebones skill templates that allow you to create your own Alexa skills more simply than doing it from scratch.
 They're available to build on the web at blueprints.amazon.com - all you need is an Amazon account.

-Alexa Blueprint skills are only available to your Echo devices.
+Alexa Blueprint skills are - by default - available to your Echo devices.
 You can share them with family and friends if you'd like, or put them on the Skills Store, but they're by and for you and your devices first.
 And that's really the point: It's a way for you to create some fun and helpful skills that better cater to your family, friends or maybe local community.